College Recruiting, Recruiting Timeline & Process

 How to get noticed by coaches to get recruited

 So you’ve started researching schools and filling out questionnaires, and you’re having a great year in your sport.
 But how do you get college coaches to notice you over thousands of other student-athletes vying for a spot?
-Start by making sure you’ve got something to show them – have your NCSA profile and a recent highlights video ready for their inspection.

 Be proactive!
 There are no rules for when student-athletes can contact college coaches - just when the coaches can reply.
 Start by sending introductory emails expressing your interest and explaining concisely why you feel you would be a good fit to college coaches to catch their attention early in the recruiting process.
-Learn more about contacting coaches here.

-Pro Tips: Use specifics and measurables wherever you can when it comes to academic and athletic achievements.
+Pro Tip: Use specifics and measurables wherever you can when it comes to academic and athletic achievements.
 Telling a coach you have a 3.8 GPA sounds better than only saying that you have good grades.
 If you’re looking to run track, share your personal records.
 A football program would rather know how much weight you can squat than hear you’ve got a strong lower-body.
 And so on.

 Understand the college divisions and scholarships offered